Discover the secrets this city has to offer and visit the most beautiful 5 hidden gems in Pisa.

 5. Sleep Green in Pisa: chose the hidden gem B&B Casa Betulla

 Do you want to sleep green in Pisa?
-B&B Casa Betulla is a nice bed and breakfast in a farmhouse in the countryside of Pisa, just a few minutes away from the city centre.
-It is a really beautiful green urban area which is ideal for those who want to relax and enjoy the local organic products and vegetables.
+Agriturismo La Grotta is a nice farmhouse in the countryside of Pisa, just a few minutes away from the city centre.
+This hidden gem is located in San Giuliano Terme, with a panoramic view of the city of Pisa, and features a swimming pool and a large garden, making it ideal for those who want to relax and taste local organic produce and vegetables.

-This is also the perfect spot for those who want to experience the behind the scene moments of local life.
-In fact, you will also have to possibility to participate in cooking lessons and help farmers in their daily tasks.
+This is also the perfect spot for those who want to experience the behind-the-scenes moments of local life.
+In fact, you will also have to possibility to get bicycles to explore the surroundings, participate in cooking lessons and help farmers in their daily tasks.

 Have you ever been to Pisa?
 If you choose to visit the most popular areas in the city, make sure you also take your time to follow our list and visit the 5 most beautiful hidden gems the city has to offer.